Data

 Through collaboration we can continuously expand data to cover new areas.

-Recent developments including refinements of oil and gas blocks; preparation of new data sets on ecologically and biologically significant marine areas; and case-level data improvements to support specific projects.
+Recent developments including refinements of oil and gas blocks; preparation of new data sets on ecologically and biologically significant marine areas; data on energy transmission infrastructure and clean energy potential, and case-level data improvements to support specific projects.

 We will continue to expand the range of available data sets with the goal of making them easily accessible to the widest possible audience.